 But it’s also about discovering the natural world.
 Climbing takes you to some of the most beautiful places on the planet and never fails to offer a unique perspective on the world below and the world within.
 As you can see, rock climbing is something very, very special for those who are inspired to take it up as a hobby, often quickly turning into their life passion.

 Your Passion Deserves Eye Protection

 Understanding that rock climbing requires quality eye protection doesn’t take much imagination.
 Climbers contend with the glare of the blazing sun reflecting off the shear rock face and debris continually falling into their upturned faces.
 Plus, climbers may find themselves drilling holes and chiseling rock to attach new anchor points or removing old ones.
 All this activity creates a fair amount of dust and debris while they work.
 So do you think that a pretty great pair of protective, polarized, 100% UVA/B/C sunglasses might be in order?

 Top Five Rock Climbing Eyewear Recommendations:

 - Oakley M Frames – “Maintain optical clarity with lens contours that enhance side protection from sun, wind, and impact.
-Stress-resistant O MATTER frames are engineered with a critical degree of flexibility to absorb impact.
+Stress-resistant O MATTER frames are engineered with critical flexibility to absorb impact.
 PLUTONITE lenses are impact resistant and offer added protection by filtering out 100% of UVA/B/C and harmful blue light.”

 The most frequent eye injuries suffered by rock climbers include:

-- Corneal abrasions ““ scratches and cuts
+- Corneal abrasions, scratches, and cuts

-- Wounds caused by a blunt falling object ““ such as the impact from a rock or a fumbled piece of equipment being held overhead
+- Wounds caused by a blunt falling object such as the impact from a rock or a fumbled piece of equipment being held overhead